manavarora506/manav_garden/content/notes/Idea List.md

 ---

 - Website that gathers your favorite NBA team's top news, podcast episodes, tweets, etc. (Maybe do only Mavs first)
-- Make a website that summarizes all of Paul Graham's essays [[Things I'm Building]]
+- Make a website that summarizes all of Paul Graham's essays [[Paul Graham project]]